Ramathibodi II: King of Sukhothai

 Prince Chettathirat was the youngest of Trailokanat's three sons.
-His eldest brother, Prince Borommaracha, was appointed the regent of Ayutthaya during his father's campaigns against Lanna kingdom.
-His other brother, Prince Indraracha, died during the wars with Lanna.
-In 1485, Prince Chettathirat was appointed the Uparaja, or Crown Prince, and was crowned as the King of Sukhothai (The title King of Sukhothai was the title of Ayutthayan Crown Prince.)
+His eldest brother, Prince Borommaracha, served as regent of Ayutthaya during their father's campaigns against the Lanna Kingdom.
+Another brother, Prince Indraracha, died in the Lanna wars.

+In 1485, Chettathirat was appointed uparaja, or crown prince, and was concurrently installed as King of Sukhothai—a title traditionally held by the Ayutthayan heir apparent.

-In 1488, Trailokanat died.
-Though Chettathirat was the Crown Prince, the Ayutthayan throne was inherited by his brother Prince Borommaracha, as Borommaracha III.
-In 1491, Borommaracha III died, leaving the throne to Chettathirat, thus reuniting the two kingdoms.
+When Trailokanat died in 1488, the throne passed not to Chettathirat but to Borommaracha, who ruled as Borommaracha III.
+After Borommaracha's death in 1491, Chettathirat succeeded him, thereby reunifying the two kingdoms.

 King of Ayutthaya

-Chettathiraj took the reigning name in Ayutthaya as Ramathibodi II.
+Chettathirat took the reigning name in Ayutthaya as Ramathibodi II.

 Invasion of Malacca

-In 1500, Ramathibodi II sent the Siamese armies to subjugate the Sultanate of Malacca.
-Though unable to conquer Malacca, Siam managed to exact tributes from the Malacca sultanate and other sultanates like Pattani, Pahang, and Kelantan.
+In 1500, Ramathibodi II dispatched Siamese forces to subjugate the Sultanate of Malacca.
+Although the campaign failed to bring Malacca under Siamese control, Siam succeeded in extracting tribute from the Malacca sultanate as well as from neighboring polities such as Pattani, Pahang, and Kelantan.

-In 1511, however, Malacca fell to the Portuguese under Afonso de Albuquerque.
-Albuquerque's embassy, under the leadership of Duarte Fernandes, arrived in Siam in 1518.
-These were the first Europeans in Siam.
-Rama Tibodi II signed a treaty with them giving the Portuguese "complete commercial freedom", the right to establish Christian missions and build churches.
+In 1511, however, Malacca was conquered by the Portuguese under Afonso de Albuquerque.
+A Portuguese embassy led by Duarte Fernandes reached Ayutthaya in 1518, becoming the first Europeans to make contact with Siam.
+Ramathibodi II concluded a treaty granting the Portuguese "complete commercial freedom", along with permission to establish Christian missions and construct churches.

 War with Lanna

-In 1513, King Kaew of Lanna invaded Sukhothai.
-Ramathibodi II led the Siamese armies to crush the invading armies and proceeded further to Lanna heartlands.
-In 1515, he sacked Lampang (a Southeast Asian practice to sack but not to occupy).
-He then appointed his son, Prince Athittayawong as King of Sukhothai.
+In 1513, King Kaew of Lanna launched an invasion into Sukhothai.
+Ramathibodi II personally led the Siamese forces to repel the Lanna army and subsequently advanced into Lanna territory.
+In 1515, he sacked Lampang—a common Southeast Asian practice of punitive raiding without long-term occupation.
+Afterwards, he appointed his son, Prince Athittayawong, as King of Sukhothai.

-Establishment of Corvée system
+Establishment of the Corvée system

-In Southeast Asia, manpower was the source of other powers.
-In 1518, Ramathibodi II established the Siamese Corvée system, the very system that lasted until its abolition by Chulalongkorn in 1905.
-The Siamese commoners - called phrai (ไพร่) - were subjected to lifelong labour service to the government.
-All Siamese men aged 18 would be registered to be conscripted - to be sent to war (Phrai Thaan) or public construction (Phrai luang).
-It was similar to modern form of conscription.
-However, the Siamese Corvée system existed in various forms.
-Krom Phra Suratsawadi, a department of the royal bureaucracy, oversaw conscription.
+In mainland Southeast Asia, political and military strength depended heavily on the control of manpower.
+In 1518, Ramathibodi II instituted the Siamese corvée system, which would remain in place until its abolition by King Chulalongkorn in 1905.

+Siamese commoners—known as phrai (ไพร่)—were subject to lifelong labour duty to the state.
+All men aged eighteen were registered for conscription, either for military service (phrai thaan) or for public works (phrai luang).
+Although often compared to modern conscription, the Siamese corvée system comprised several distinct categories and obligations.
+The Krom Phra Suratsawadi, a department within the royal bureaucracy, was responsible for overseeing the registration and mobilization of manpower.

 Death

-Ramathibodi II died in July or 10 October 1529, during which a great comet appeared as recorded in the Siamese Chronicles:
+Ramathibodi II died in July or 10 October 1529, during which a great Halley's Comet appeared as recorded in the Siamese Chronicles: